1987 Edgecumbe earthquake: Main event

 Eleven ground-surface ruptures occurred in the Rangitaiki Plains, though no active faults had previously been recognised on the Plains.
 The largest rupture, the Edgecumbe Fault, was 7 km long and formed on, and extended, a late Holocene fault scarp.
 The old scarp had previously been unrecognised, but was later seen in aerial photographs taken before the earthquake.
 The northern end of the scarp is one kilometre east of Edgecumbe, and the scarp runs southwest to a point three kilometres north of Te Teko.
 The land on the north-western side dropped by up to 2.1 m, and that area is now more prone to flooding.
 The most spectacular feature of the scarp was a deep prominent fissure up to 3 metres wide and 3–4 metres deep, mostly with near-vertical walls, that opened up along the fault.
 It appears that the fault has ruptured at least once previously in the past 1800 years.
 The intense ground shaking led to a large number of ground surface failures, including sand boils, ridge-top shatters and debris avalanches on steeper slopes.

-The Rangitaiki Plains lie within the Taupo Volcanic Zone, which is widening.
-During the Edgecumbe earthquake, the area widened by 1.2 metres.
+The Rangitaiki Plains is part of the Whakatāne Graben and both lie within the Taupō Volcanic Zone, which is widening and subsiding.
+During the Edgecumbe earthquake, the area widened by 1.2 metres and dropped in height by 2 m.

-The most damage was in the towns of Edgecumbe, Te Teko, Kawerau, Matata and Thornton, where chimneys toppled and poorly constructed houses were seriously damaged.
+The most damage was in the towns of Edgecumbe, Te Teko, Kawerau, Matatā and Thornton, where chimneys toppled and poorly constructed houses were seriously damaged.
 The hardest hit was Edgecumbe, with damage to approximately 50% of its houses.
 There was extensive damage to its milk factory, with large storage tanks toppled.
 Railway tracks in the town were bent and buckled, and an 80-tonne New Zealand Railways DC class locomotive toppled over.

 Twenty-five people suffered injuries that needed medical attention, but no-one was killed.
 The foreshock seven minutes before the main shock had cut the power supply, and many people had moved away from heavy machinery and out of buildings that then collapsed in the main earthquake.